braintree/braintree-web-drop-in/README.md

       if (err) {
        // Handle errors in requesting payment method
        // This includes invalid card form or no payment method available
-       // Errors relevant to users will be show in the UI as well }
+       // Errors relevant to customers will be show in the UI as well

+       return;
+      }

       // Send payload.nonce to your server